codeclimate/codeclimate-rubocop/config/contents/layout/multiline_assignment_layout.md

-This cop checks whether the multiline assignments have a newline after the assignment operator.
+Checks whether the multiline assignments have a newline after the assignment operator.

 ### Example: EnforcedStyle: new_line (default)